tottaz/wordpress-GCP-Appengine-starterkit/README.md

-# A helper command for running WordPress on Google Cloud Platform
+#  Running WordPress on Google Cloud Platform

 This is a small command line tool for downloading and configuring WordPress for Google Cloud Platform.
 The script allows you to create a